Coming in 2022 - New ATP Single Engine Sea Rating!

 Glenn's flight experience: 15600 hours total time, 9300 hours tailwheel, 5500 hours in Stearmans, 5800 hours instruction given, and 2300 hours Single Engine Sea.
 Glenn’s FAA Certifications are: ATP Single Engine Land and Sea, Multiengine Land, Gold Seal Flight Instructor, Airplane Single and Multi Engine and Instrument; A&P Mechanic/ IA, and Designated Pilot Examiner

 Kevin started flying for the US Navy immediately after graduating from college at the University of Southern California.
 After retiring from a 28-year career in the US Navy, he flew for the airlines before choosing semi-retired family life in North Idaho.
 He has extensive high altitude mountain flying experience in the High Sierras, as well as aerobatics, formation, and instrument flying & instruction.
 His ratings include ATP Multi Engine Land with multiple type ratings; Commercial privileges for Single Engine Land & Sea and Rotorcraft-Helicopter.
 He holds Flight Instructor certifications for Airplane Single & Multi-engine, Rotorcraft Helicopter, and Instrument Airplane & Helicopter.
-Kevin has over 5000 hours in nearly 40 different type of aircraft and has provided over 1500 hours of instruction given.
+Kevin has over 5000 hours in over 40 different type of aircraft and has provided over 1500 hours of instruction given.
 He looks forward to expanding your flying experience in the world of float flying, and perhaps even coupled with instrument float flying if you choose our new ATP Singe Engine Sea Rating!